pik-copan/pycopancore/docs/framework_documentation/modeling_framework/language_terminology_concepts.rst

-which could be described by either saying "plants take carbon from the air" and attaching it to the plant as the subject or by saying "plants' RuBisCO enzymes and atmospheric carbon dioxide react to form 3-phosphoglycerate" and attaching it to the grid cell it is happening on, or by simply attaching it to the group of natural processes.
+which could be described by either saying "plants take carbon from the air" and attaching it to the plant as the subject or by saying "plants' RuBisCO enzymes and atmospheric carbon dioxide react to form 3-phosphoglycerate" and attaching it to the grid cell it is happening on, or by simply attaching it to the taxon of natural processes.

 Independently of where processes belong to, they are also classified by **process-type** (continuous dynamics given by ordinary differential equations,